*Updated 2025

 Winner of 11 Tony Awards, Hamilton, Lin Manuel Miranda’s Broadway sensation, has been the subject of much popular and political excitement since its 2015 debut.
-Despite rave reviews, including by world leaders, fans have asked whether the musical was really worth the $849 premium seat (a price that some considered a bargain in the years after its original debut) or close to $200 regular seat ticket fees (even for traveling companies of the show).
-Now that a film recording is being released on Apple TV, a wider audience will be able to see and decide for themselves whether Broadway’s most expensive show ever is deserving of praise or largely overrated.
+Even 10 years later, its impact hasn’t dimmed.
+Back in its heydey, Despite rave reviews, including by world leaders, fans asked whether the musical was really worth the $849 premium seat (a price that some considered a bargain in the years after its original debut) or close to $200 regular seat ticket fees (even for traveling companies of the show).
+Now that a film recording can be viewed on Apple TV and Disney+ (and a theatrical release set for September 2025), a wider audience will be able to see and decide for themselves whether Broadway’s most expensive show ever is deserving of praise or largely overrated.

 Here are three reasons why Hamilton is worth the hype and three reasons why it’s not.